privacyguides/privacyguides.org/docs/os/macos-overview.md

 ##### FileVault

-On modern devices with a Secure Enclave (Apple T2 Security Chip, Apple Silicon), your data is always encrypted, but is decrypted automatically by a hardware key if your device doesn't detect it's been tampered with.
+On modern devices with a Secure Enclave (Apple T2 Security Chip, Apple silicon), your data is always encrypted, but is decrypted automatically by a hardware key if your device doesn't detect it's been tampered with.
 Enabling FileVault additionally requires your password to decrypt your data, greatly improving security, especially when powered off or before the first login after powering on.

 On older Intel-based Mac computers, FileVault is the only form of disk encryption available by default, and should always be enabled.